Mattioli Woods Welford Road is a cashless stadium. Once you have entered the stadium, card and contactless payments is the only method of payment.

 Top tips for a great day out

 - Get here early and enjoy a full day out!
-Gates open 90 minutes before kick-off and the Final Whistle bar in The Holland & Barrett Stand is open 3 hours before kick-off.
+Gates open 90 minutes before kick-off and the Final Whistle bar in the North Stand is open 3 hours before kick-off.

 - Remember to bring your tickets with you!
-If you have arranged to collect your tickets on the day, you can do so from the Ticket Office until two hours prior to kick-off, then at the ticket collection point on the plaza in front of The Holland & Barrett Stand.
+If you have arranged to collect your tickets on the day, you can do so from the Ticket Office until two hours prior to kick-off, then at the ticket collection point on the plaza in front of the North Stand.

 - Dress for the weather conditions, some areas of the stadium are exposed to the elements!